This vignette describes the parameterization of the meta-d’ model

 Model for type 2 decisions

-In classical SDT, type 2 decisions are treated just like type 1 decisions but with more stringent or more liberal response criteria.
+In classical SDT, type 2 decisions are treated just like type 1 decisions but with more stringent or more liberal response criteria – when the signal passes a more stringent criterion, this is treated as a higher confidence choice.
 However, this assumes that observers have access to the same information when making type 1 and type 2 decisions.
 Relaxing this assumption, the meta-d’ model assumes that type 2 decisions are derived from a separate decision variable:

 x_2 \sim \begin{cases} \mathcal{D}_S^{(-\infty, \textrm{meta-}c]}\left(\textrm{meta-}d'\right) & \textrm{if } R=0 \\ \mathcal{D}_S^{[\textrm{meta-}c, \infty)}\left(\textrm{meta-}d'\right) & \textrm{if } R=1 \end{cases}